septantrionalis/MorseCodeGenerator/README.md

 This java application will grab a random weather report from OpenAI and generate the morse code audio from it.
+Any generated messages will be saved into the "history" directory.
+The entire app is console/terminal based.

 ## To Run
 Java 1.8 is required.
 May work with higher versions, but was coding using Java 1.8.\